Chest Tube Placement (Thoracostomy) and Pleurodesis

-To help facilitate complete drainage, some patients may be given special medications, called fibrinolytics and DNases, which are injected through the chest tube.
-These medications make the fluid in the pleural space less viscous (thick) and facilitate improved drainage through the chest tube.
+To help facilitate complete drainage, your doctor may prescribe special medications, called fibrinolytics and DNases, which are injected through the chest tube.
+These medications make the fluid in the pleural space less thick and facilitate improved drainage through the chest tube.
 However, not all patients are eligible for these medications.

-If thoracostomy fails to drain fluid effectively, other procedures such as video-assisted thoracoscopic drainage and/or decortication may be needed.
+If thoracostomy fails to drain fluid effectively, you may need other procedures such as video-assisted thoracoscopic drainage and/or decortication.